Inspectable Arithmetic for the Mortgage Calculator

 Assumptions

-- The entered interest rate is treated as a nominal annual APR and converted to a periodic rate by dividing by payments per year.
+- The entered rate is treated as a Canadian nominal annual mortgage rate compounded semi-annually.

 - Interest rate remains constant over the modeled horizon.

-- Payments occur at the selected frequency and remain constant under the payment convention listed above.
+- Payments occur at the selected frequency and remain constant under the selected payment convention.

 - The amortization schedule is simulated period-by-period until the balance reaches zero (subject to rounding).